JeffersonCanuto/IzzyBot/README.md

-## Welcome to IzziBot!
+## Welcome to IzzyBot!

-IzziBot is a prototype of a modular chatbot project using Router, Agents, Security and Observability.
+IzzyBot is a prototype of a modular chatbot project using Router, Agents, Security and Observability.

 ### 🛠️ Technologies